 The AcistBox is a mobile stormwater treatment system that uses polymer-enhanced sand filtration (CESF) technology.
-This turnkey system controls pH and reduces turbidity to levels that are acceptable for discharge.
+This turnkey stormwater treatment system controls pH and reduces turbidity to levels that are acceptable for discharge.
 The process is completely automated and includes real-time water quality monitoring, data logging, and a water quality recirculation valve that ensures effluent water meets user-defined discharge criteria before leaving the system.
 In Washington state, the system is approved as a General Use Level Designation technology when using Chitosan or other approved polymer products.

 - Total Suspended Solids